-President Bola Ahmed Tinubu said that the fuel subsidy ‘is gone’ 48 hours ago, thereafter, lines had resumed at filling stations all throughout Nigeria.
+President Bola Ahmed Tinubu said the fuel subsidy ‘is gone’ 48 hours ago, and lines resumed at filling stations throughout Nigeria.

-This has happened right as black marketers have taken over the market and driven up the cost of petrol to almost N700 per litre in some regions of the nation.
+This has happened because black marketers have taken over the market, driving up the cost of petrol to almost N700 per litre in some regions of the nation.

 “We commend the decision of the outgoing administration in phasing out the petrol subsidy regime, which has increasingly favoured the rich more than the poor,” said Tinubu on Monday in support of the decision of the recently-expired administration to terminate fuel subsidies.

-However, the statement immediately caused a shortage across the nation, with many petrol stations closing their doors to drivers.
+However, the statement immediately caused a nationwide shortage, with many petrol stations closing their doors to drivers.

 Situation in states

-On Tuesday, most gas stations in Lagos were closed, and the handful that was still pumping had enormous lines of drivers waiting to fill up.
+On Tuesday, most gas stations in Lagos were closed, and the handful still pumping had enormous lines of drivers waiting to fill up.

 One local grumbled about paying N1,500 for a trip that should have cost no more than N700 from Iyana Ipaja to Arepo.